Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Experiment

 When visually inspected, the results produced by instance retrieval have the most dissimilar appearance compared with the input sketches.
 Due to the freedom and abstraction of hand drawings {as well as the limited scale of our synthesized sketch dataset for retrieval}, instance retrieval cannot find a pleasing beautified counterpart from the existing sketch dataset for the user's input sketch.
 Although part retrieval tries further to approximate the input sketches from a more fine-grained level, it only alleviates the dissimilar phenomenon.
 Still, these retrieval-based methods have no way to maintain the user's original drawing intentions.

 To better demonstrate our sketch beautification method, we further present the intermediate outputs of the part beautification module in Figure \ref{fig:fig_qualitative_comparison}.
-Unlike previous learning-based or retrieval-based competitors, our part beautification module not only produces the most pleasing and elegant part sketches {by redrawing the input part strokes leveraging the knowledge of a large number of synthesized part-level sketches,} but also retains the {relative close} shapes {to} the original inputs without introducing extra strokes, missing any strokes, and {making no change to the input shape}.
+Unlike previous learning-based or retrieval-based methods, our part beautification module produces {orderly lines, curves, and other primitives in} part sketches {by redrawing the input part strokes, leverages the knowledge of a large number of synthesized part-level sketches,} and also retains shapes that resemble the original inputs without introducing extra strokes or missing any strokes.
 However, as shown in Figure \ref{fig:fig_qualitative_comparison}, some structure defects like seams (b), penetration (j), and misalignment (g) between part sketches still exist in the intermediate outputs of our part beautification module.
 This further emphasizes the importance of structural adjustment.
-When combined with the other component, our structure beautification module, {we} can obtain the most beautified outputs with pleasing part geometries and convincing global structures. {However, since there is no existing standard criteria to evaluate our proposed sketch beautification approach and its competitors, we give our own insights and present the evaluation strategy as follows: In fact, beautifying a sketch means adding changes to it while respecting the original sketch.
-There is no perfect solution here,} {{since} two main aspects ({i.e.,} improving beautification quality while respecting the original sketch) need to be balanced {during the beautification}. {Regarding faithfulness to the input sketch and beautification quality,} we further conduct a quantitative evaluation on the beautification faithfulness and a perceptive study on the beautification quality in Subsections \ref{subsubsection:faithfulness evaluation} and \ref{subsubsection: perceptive study}. }
+When combined with the other component, our structure beautification module, {we} can obtain the most beautified outputs with pleasing part geometries and convincing global structures. {However, since there is no existing standard criteria to evaluate our proposed sketch beautification approach, we give our own insights and present the evaluation strategy as follows: In fact, beautifying a sketch means adding changes to it while respecting the original sketch.
+There is no perfect solution here,} {{since} two main aspects ({i.e.,} improving beautification quality while respecting the original sketch) need to be balanced {during the beautification}. {Regarding faithfulness to the input sketch and beautification quality,} we further conduct a quantitative evaluation on the beautification faithfulness and a {perceptual} study on the beautification quality in Subsections \ref{subsubsection:faithfulness evaluation} and \ref{subsubsection: perceptive study}. }